kitsiang-henry/connect4earth/README.md

 ## About

-The About section provides information about C4E and the data source which has been used for creating flash flood-related visualisations in the dashboard.
+The About section provides information about C4E and the data source which is used for creating flash flood-related visualisations in the dashboard.